zurie/LogicX-Push2/README.md

 ## User manual

-Well, this is not a proper user manual, but here are some notes about how to use LogicX-Push2:
+Here are some notes about how to use LogicX-Push2:

 * Press `Note` button to toggle between rhythmic/melodic layouts.
 * Use `Ocateve up` and `Octave down` buttons to change octaves.